Dover, Tasmania: History

 The Dover area was first inhabited by the Lyluequonny people, who were studied in detail by the French naturalists on the d'Entrecasteaux expedition in 1793.

 A convict probation station the Dover Convict Probation Station was established in the 1840s, and was in use between 1844 and 1848.
 The Dover Museum and Gallery reports that convicts were accommodated on Hope Island or sent to Southport, and that at one time swimming was prohibited in Port Esperance due to the danger posed by sharks attracted by whaling activities.

 The place name of Blubber Head, at the northern entrance to Port Esperance, indicates that shore-based bay whaling activity may have taken place here in the 19th century.

 Port Esperance Post Office, which opened on 6 February 1856, was renamed "Dover" in 1895.

 In 2013, the Dover Hotel pub/tavern was engulfed by fire and destroyed.

 Club activities of the Port Esperance Sailing Club are documented as dating to 1858 – when a regatta was held – and may date back further.
 Fire destroyed the club building on the night of 23 April 2020.
 Community response from across Tasmania, as well as beyond, led to the building of a new clubhouse, which ultimately opened on 17 March 2024.
 While the basic building is usable and many of the traditional community activities resumed, the cost impacts of COVID-19 mean that a number of the club's new facilities are yet to be used.

 Climate

-Dover has a marine climate (Cfb) with consistently cool, cloudy winters and relatively sunny summers.
+Dover has a marine climate (Cfb) with consistently cool, damp winters and relatively dry summers.
 Due to its far-southern latitude and location more exposed than Hobart, snow occurs to beach level on an average of 2.3 days per year, with temperatures notably cooler than those of the capital and a pronounced winter rainfall peak.
 The highest recorded temperature in Dover was 40.1 C in March 2019, more than 20 °C above the mean daily maximum for March.